1) Explain what AWS is?

 - Review the rules in your security groups regularly

-- Only open up permissions that your require
+- Only open up permissions that you require

-- Disable password-based login, for instance, launched from your AMI
+- Disable password-based login, for example, launched from your AMI

 14) Explain how the buffer is used in Amazon web services?